 Points can not only be redeemed for discounts and products but also for the chance to “field test” products and for excursions like hiking trips and mountain climbing expeditions.
 This shows a deeper understanding of what North Face’s customers value, creating a stronger bond and driving loyalty.

-Loyalty rewards pave the way for brand advocacy
+Brand loyalty programs pave the way for brand advocacy

 Customers who are satisfied with their loyalty rewards are twice as likely to recommend the brand to others.
 That advocacy is incredibly valuable, as it’s the point where the customer has evolved from just someone who buys from your brand to one who has joined it.